 - GPA of 2.50+

-- financial need not required; preference given to those interested in teaching Latin as a career
+- financial need is not required; majoring (or planning to major) in classics or Latin; preference is given to students interested in teaching Latin

 - prospective students submit a letter to the Financial Aid Office (firstname.lastname@example.org) describing your qualifications by February 1; returning students are given automatic consideration